Ajay957582/frontend_LandingPAge/README.md

 for admin ==>
 userid : admin
 password: password123

+source code in master branch, not main in main branch.

 ## **Project Overview**

 This project is a prototype of a  **LandingPage**.
 The platform is built with a **React.js frontend** and a **Node.js backend** integrated with a **MongoDB database**.